 - Limit fruit juice in your diet

 These values are just guides to help you make choices between foods.
-Talk to us about how to apply these guides to your daily life.
+Talk to your local AK doctor or a nutritionist about how to apply these guides to your daily life.

 |All Bran||51||chocolate bar||49||cheese tortellini||50||baked||44|

 |Bran Buds||45||corn chips||72||fettuccini||32||black, boiled||30|

 |Bran Flake||74||croissant||67||linguini||50||butter, boiled||33|